Perspective | For Aaron Rodgers and a new breed of superstar, a dream job is no longer good enough

 But Rodgers’s fight with Green Bay defies even the evolving logic of this time.
 Even if you know the history of his increasing mistrust of the Packers, it’s hard to figure why the success of the past few years hasn’t improved the relationship.

-Rodgers, the unquenchable quarterback, wants out of Green Bay three months after winning his third MVP, after advancing to the NFC title game for a fifth time, after posting a 26-6 record over the past two seasons.
+Rodgers, the unquenchable quarterback, wants out of Green Bay three months after winning his third MVP award, after advancing to the NFC title game for a fifth time, after posting a 26-6 record over the past two seasons.
 He wants out despite playing for a young coach, Matt LaFleur, who has restored the franchise’s offensive ingenuity.
 He wants out one season into a $134 million contract extension.

-For him to consider coming back, Rodgers wants the team to fire general manager Brian Gutekunst, according to a Yahoo Sports report.
+For him to consider coming back, Rodgers wants the team to fire General Manager Brian Gutekunst, according to a Yahoo Sports report.
 A year ago, Gutekunst used a first-round draft pick to select quarterback Jordan Love.
-It was a classic Green Bay move, the same kind of move the franchise made when took Rodgers in 2005 even though Brett Favre was still the starter.
-Rodgers sat for three seasons and then took over after Favre’s messy exit, creating perhaps the most remarkable QB handoff in league history.
+It was a classic Green Bay move, the same kind of move the franchise made when it took Rodgers in 2005 even though Brett Favre was still the starter.
+Rodgers sat for three seasons and then took over after Favre’s messy exit, creating perhaps the most remarkable quarterback handoff in league history.

 As a result, the Packers have had a Hall of Fame quarterback on the roster for 30 years.
 This is their way.
 They are in constant pursuit of continuity at the position.
 No matter who’s running the front office, they remain strategic and value-based in roster construction, not all that into making splashy free agent signings or tweaking draft decisions to placate their quarterback.